connor-prinster/web-development/game-dev/midterm/readme.md

 # Midterm

-## Issues
+## FYI:
-You can see that the squares don't always go to where they should.
-They are moving, however, If you look at the dev tools, you can see that they are just going to the wrong places and are being rendered over by other images.

-There are no high scores, but pressing new game pushes your current score into the high scores list
+You can set the board to be in essentially the finished state by changing line 3336 from `shuffleArray(locations)` to `locations.reverse()` for easier testing/grading